Santroller/Santroller/tool/using.md

 A digital pin input is a input that is only on or off, like a button, which is wired directly to a pin on your microcontroller.
 ### Analog Pin
 An analog pin input is a input that can have a varied voltage, like a joystick, and is wired directly to a pin on your microcontroller.
-### Macros
+### Shortcuts
-A macro input allows for combining multiple inputs.
-This allows for doing things like mapping the home button to having both the start and select button pressed.
+A shortcut allows for combining multiple inputs.
+This allows for doing things like mapping a combination of start and select to the home button.
+Shortcuts will automatically override standard inputs, so you can still have a normal start and select input.
 ### Multiplexer Input
 A multiplexer allows for putting multiple analog inputs on a single analog pin on your microcontroller.
 This is mostly useful for the Pi Pico, which only has three analog pins.
 We currently support 4051 and 4067 based multiplexers.
 These are 8 and 16 channel multiplexers, which combine 8 or 16 analog inputs to a single analog pin.